How to roast a pumpkin? Easy! Pre-soften it in the microwave, cut it in half, then let the oven do all the work!

-It’s better to roast small sugar pumpkins
+It’s better to use small sugar pumpkins

 Small sugar pumpkins have a sweet, smooth and very flavorful flesh.
-As the pumpkin roasts, its skin and flesh soften.
+As the pumpkin bakes, its skin and flesh soften.

-Don’t discard the pumpkin seeds
+Don’t discard the pumpkin seeds!

 - 2 small sugar pumpkins, about 2 lb. each

-- Preheat oven to 400 degrees F. Line a large baking sheet with parchment paper.
+- Preheat oven to 400 degrees F. Line a large rimmed baking sheet with parchment paper.

 - Wipe the pumpkins clean with a wet paper towel.